 Texas Youth Permanency Study

-- How do foster care experiences shape outcomes in emerging adulthood?
+- How do foster care experiences in adolescence shape developmental outcomes (safety, education, health, life skills, vocation) in emerging adulthood?

-- How do stable and nurturing connections/relationships impact developmental outcomes during emerging adulthood?
+- How does relational permanency impact developmental outcomes during emerging adulthood?

-- Design services to enhance relational & physical permanency for youth
+- Design policies and services to enhance relational and physical permanency for youth

-- Honor youth voice and choice related to legal permanency
+- Honor youth voice and choice in their journey through the child welfare system

 - Use evidence to guide funding of what works for youth

 Interested in staying up to date with TYPS?

 TYPS 2022 Research Report – A New Model for Promoting Wellbeing in Child Welfare: Prioritizing Relational Permanency, Normalcy, and Competency

 Over the past 3 years, our Texas Permanency Study has followed 197 youth in foster care to discover what helps them thrive in adulthood.
 Our final report shows that supporting better outcomes in emerging adulthood means:

 - Prioritizing lasting connections with caring adults, peers, and community